aliyun/terraform-provider-alicloud/website/docs/r/fc_custom_domain.html.markdown

 * `path` - (Required) The path that requests are routed from.
 * `serivce_name` - (Required) The name of the Function Compute service that requests are routed to.
 * `function_name` - (Required) The name of the Function Compute function that requests are routed to.
 * `qualifier` - (Optional) The version or alias of the Function Compute service that requests are routed to.
 For example, qualifier v1 indicates that the requests are routed to the version 1 Function Compute service.
-For detail information about verison and alias, please refer to the [developer guide](https://www.alibabacloud.com/help/doc-detail/96464.htm).
+For detail information about version and alias, please refer to the [developer guide](https://www.alibabacloud.com/help/doc-detail/96464.htm).
 * `methods` - (Optional) The requests of the specified HTTP methos are routed from.
 Valid method: GET, POST, DELETE, HEAD, PUT and PATCH.
 For example, "GET, HEAD" methods indicate that only requests from GET and HEAD methods are routed.

 **cert_config** includes the following arguments: